 Method statements need to be compiled by the contractor for approval by the Applicant and the ECO.
 The contractor must submit written method statements to the Applicant for the purposes of the environmental specification, a "Method Statement" is defined as a written submission by the contractor to the Applicant setting out the plant, materials, labour and method the contractor proposes using to carry out an activity, in such detail that the Applicant and the ECO is able to assess whether the contractor's proposal is in accordance with the specifications and/ or will produce results in accordance with specifications.

-The contents of the Method Statement cannot be changed or altered.
+The contents of the Method Statement cannot be changed or altered without the ECO signing off on the amendment before impletmentation.

 The Method Statement must cover applicable details with regard to: